Crate exact_clustering

 Expand description

-To create discrete (weighted or unweighted) clustering-problems, see Discrete.
-For continuous kmeans-clustering, see KMeans and WeightedKMeans.
+For weighted and unweighted kmedian-clustering (where centers are chosen from the points themselves), see KMedian.
+For kmeans-clustering (where centers are chosen from the ambient space), see KMeans and WeightedKMeans.
 If you’d like to solve other clustering-problems, implement the Cost-trait (and feel free to submit a pull-request!), or submit an issue on GitHub.

 Among others, the Cost-trait allows you to calculate: